 Lead faculty specifies on the Intent to Lead form how the trip and any related pre-trip meetings (whether in-person or online) will account for credit hours and SLOs;

-Lead faculty needs to assure that scheduling notes indicate that the course is affiliated with study abroad.
+Lead faculty need to assure that scheduling notes indicate that the course is affiliated with study abroad.

 If a new course is developed, in addition to the above, instructors must seek approval for the new course using the normal procedure defined by the Curriculum Committee.
 A new course may be taught on an experimental basis (as a 199 or 299).
 Consult with your department chair and dean before designing such a class.